opennetworkinglab/aether-docs/edge_deployment/server_bootstrap.rst

 Server Bootstrap
 ================

-Management Server Bootstrap
+Management Router Bootstrap
 """""""""""""""""""""""""""

-The management server is bootstrapped into a customized version of the standard Ubuntu 18.04 OS installer.
+The Management Router is bootstrapped into a customized version of the standard Ubuntu 18.04 OS installer.

 The `iPXE boot firmware <https://ipxe.org/>`_. is used to start this process